 Solva.
 A NM small town, it has a maritime past with ancient lime kilns lining one side of the inlet, and in 1840, you could get a boat here to America for £4.
 The houses are small side-by-side two-stories painted in lovely pastels.

 Little Haven.
-Another NM small town, descend a steep hill down to the harbor, a narrow opening in cliffs with a deep beach.
+Another NM small town, descends a steep hill down to the harbour, a narrow opening in cliffs with a deep beach.
 One of the prettiest towns on the Pembrokeshire coast, it was a coal exporting site dating to the 16th century.
 Flat bottomed boats were beached at low tide, loaded by horses pulling carts, and floated off at high tide.
 The cliffs of folded and tilted hard sandstone and softer shales have been eroded to give rocky headlands.
 This was the first smoke-free beach in the UK.
 When the tide is low, it is possible to walk to Settlands and Broad Haven, part of the Pembrokeshire Coastal Path.

 Pembroke Castle.
 The town is not much more than a single street but guarded by this whopping castle.
 A fort was established in 1093, but most of the present date from the 13th century.
 It was home to the Earls of Pembroke for over 300 years and the birthplace in 1457 of Henry VII, the first Tudor king.
 Walk the walls and passages running from tower to tower.
 It sits in a dramatic position surrounded on the east by the mill pond that once supplied water to a water wheel, and makes for a great walk around the castle next to the water.